js-std/0/coding-standard-0.md

 - Property names "camelCase" (SHOULD).
 - Method names "camelCase" (SHOULD).
 - Constans names "UPPER_CASE" with underscore separators (SHOULD).
-- Hard limit for line length: 120 characters, soft limit 80 characters (SHOULD).
+- Soft limit for line length: 80 characters, hard limit: 120 characters (SHOULD).
 - UTF-8 without BOM for JavaScript code (SHOULD).

-Minimal picktime 2018-01-01
+Minimal picktime 2018-01-01.

-Edited by Pluma (text editor).
+Edited by Pluma (minimal text editor).